Gunman sought after man in Winter Park, police say

-The school sent an alert via Twitter on Monday afternoon that said, “A shelter in place notification is in effect.
+“A shelter in place notification is in effect.
 Go into nearest room and lock the door.
-Await further information.”
+Await further information,” the school tweeted Monday afternoon.

+#BREAKING Winter Park Police have suspect in custody after brief exchange of gunfire.
+Live coverage on #TV27at10 & #WFTVat11 @WFTV pic.twitter.com/Un3lKTa82j— Ken Tyndall (@KenTyndallWFTV) September 18, 2018

+ALERT- Jerad Christopher Vazquez has been apprehended.
+Thank you to our community for your support & understanding during this incident.
+Many thanks to our neighboring LEO community for your assistance as well.
+Your efforts helped immensely.
+No officers were hurt or injured.— Winter Park Police (@WinterParkPD) September 18, 2018

+#BREAKING We just heard what sounded like three gunshots in Winter Park where police are searching for gunman!
+Continuing coverage @WFTV pic.twitter.com/FlBPKXIWbK— Ken Tyndall (@KenTyndallWFTV) September 18, 2018

+We have identified the subject as Jared Christopher Vasquez.
+The photograph on the left is his appearance and clothing worn at the time of the incident.
+If you see him, please do not approach the suspect.
+Immediately call local authorities at 911.
+Suspect is armed & dangerous. pic.twitter.com/D55IJkanDd— Winter Park Police (@WinterParkPD) September 17, 2018

-The lock down began about 4 p.m. and was lifted shortly before 5:30 p.m., but the search for the gunman continued.
+The lockdown began at about 4 p.m. and was lifted shortly before 5:30 p.m., but the manhunt continued.

-Winter Park police said a man was shot in the 900 block of Orange Avenue.
-Police do not know the victim's condition.

-Police said they are looking for a man armed with a handgun who was last seen wearing a gray shirt and long black shorts.
-Anyone with information is asked to stay away from the man and call 911.

-The city of Winter Park advised drivers to avoid the area of Fairbanks Avenue and US 17-92.
+The city of Winter Park had advised drivers to avoid the area of Fairbanks and Orlando avenues.

 No other details were released.

-Stay with wftv.com and watch Eyewitness News at 4 p.m. for the latest updates.
+Stay with wftv.com and watch Channel 9 Eyewitness News at 10 and 11 for the latest updates.

 The suspect we are looking for is a white male armed with a handgun.
 He was last seen wearing a gray shirt and long black shorts.
 Please do not approach the suspect.
 Call 911/407-644-1313— Winter Park Police (@WinterParkPD) September 17, 2018